best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - use indentation to make sure your code is readable
 - other useful guidance regarding formatting

-The existence of such style guides does not necessarily mean that each individual or team will apply these conventions when writing their code to the letter.
-Institutions and developer teams often have needs that might not be addressed in a guidance document aiming to capture the needs of such a diverse group of developers.
+The existence of such style guides does not necessarily mean that each individual or team will apply these conventions to the letter.
+Organisations and developer teams often have needs that might not be addressed in a general style guidance document.
+After all, these documents aim to capture the needs of a diverse group of developers.
 Therefore, these guides are more useful as starting points in a discussion on 'how should our team be consistent internally in the way we write code?'.

 ```{figure} ./_static/code_quality.png
 ---